mpanighetti/dnd5e-adventures/README.md

 ## Compatibility

 This content was written to be compatible with Dungeons & Dragons 5th Edition.
-It makes the following modifications from the _Systems Reference Document_:
+It makes the following modifications from _Systems Reference Document 5.1_:

 - "Species" is used in place of "race" and "ancestry" or "variant" in place of "subrace".
 - This document uses new traits called **Condition Resistance** and **Condition Vulnerability**.
 Resistance to a condition means that a creature has Advantage on Saving Throws made to resist that condition, and vulnerability to a condition means that a creature has Disadvantage on such Saving Throws.